r-esty/Devops/Bash/Bash _Battle_Arena/README.md

   echo $i  # Print the current number done
 Explanation
 This script demonstrates the use of a basic for loop in Bash.
-Here's how it works:

-The {1..10} syntax creates a sequence from 1 to 10
-The for loop iterates through each number in this sequence On each iteration, the current number is stored in the variable i The echo $i command prints the current value of i
-The loop continues until all numbers have been printed
+The script starts by using the {1..10} syntax to create a sequence of numbers from 1 to 10.
+The for loop then iterates through each number in this sequence, storing the current number in the variable i.
+On each iteration, the echo $i command is used to print the current value.
+This process continues until all numbers from 1 to 10 have been printed to the console.